-377. Where there is a lack of appropriate resource within the school or college, or the nature or complexity of the allegation requires it, the allegation will require an independent investigator.
-Many local authorities provide for an independent investigation of allegations for schools that are maintained by the local authority, often as part of the HR/personnel services that schools and colleges can buy in from the authority.
-It is important that local authorities ensure that schools and colleges in that area have access to an affordable facility for independent investigation where that is appropriate.
-Colleges, academies and independent schools should also ensure they secure the services of a person who is independent of the school or college.
+200. However, in other circumstances, such as lack of appropriate resource within the school or college, or the nature or complexity of the allegation will require an independent investigator.
+Many local authorities already provide for an independent investigation of allegations, often as part of the personnel services that maintained schools and colleges can buy in from the authority.
+It is important that local authorities ensure that schools and colleges have access to an affordable facility for independent investigation where that is appropriate.